A general spectral solver for the axisymmetric Jeans equations: fast dynamical modelling of galaxies with arbitrary anisotropy: Validation and Performance

-In this section, I validate the spectral solver by benchmarking its results against both existing numerical methods and analytic solutions.
-The primary focus of these comparisons is on the intrinsic velocity moments ($v_r^2, v_\phi^2$).
-This choice is motivated by the fact that the projection onto the observational plane relies on the established formalism of \citet{Cappellari2020}.
-While I have replaced the original bilinear interpolation with a more precise barycentric spectral scheme (\autoref{sec:interpolation}), the underlying geometry of the line-of-sight integration remains unchanged.
+In this section, I validate the spectral solver by comparing its results against both existing numerical methods and analytic solutions.
+The primary focus of these comparisons is on the intrinsic velocity moments ($\overline{v_r^2}$ and $\overline{v_\phi^2}$).
+This choice is motivated by the fact that the projection onto the observational plane relies on the established formalism and software of \citet[sec.~3]{Cappellari2020}.
+While I have replaced the original bilinear interpolation with a more precise barycentric spectral scheme (\cref{sec:interpolation}), the underlying geometry of the line-of-sight integration remains unchanged.

 Logically, if the intrinsic moments recovered by the spectral solver are correct, the projected observables will be correct by extension.
 I have explicitly verified this by comparing projected maps from the spectral JAM method against those from the standard quadrature-based JAM; the two approaches yield high-accuracy agreement across the entire sky plane.
-By focusing the following benchmarks on the intrinsic 3D moments, I provide a more stringent test of the core mathematical breakthrough of this paper: the numerical solution of the Jeans partial differential equations.
+By focusing the following tests on the intrinsic 3D moments, I provide a more stringent test of the core mathematical breakthrough of this paper: the numerical solution of the Jeans partial differential equations.